elixirbeats/abletoolz/README.md

 ```
 python -V  # Should give you a version
 ```
-Use git clone, or download this repo's zip file and extract.
-Navigate to that folder on the command line.
+Use git clone, or download this repo's zip file and extract it to a folder.
+Navigate to that folder on the command line, then install dependencies:
-Then install dependencies:
 ```
 python -m pip install -r requirements.txt
 ```